ritwickdey/vscode-live-sass-compiler/docs/faqs.md

 ### How to config the settings in my project?

 Create a `.vscode` folder in the root of project.
-Inside of `.vscode` folder create a json file named `settings.json`.
+Inside of `.vscode` folder create a JSON file named `settings.json`.
 Inside of the `settings.json`, type following key-value pairs.
-By the way you'll get intelli-sense.
+By the way you'll get intellisense.

 ```json
 {